Cuneo/dominiccuneo/README.md

 #### Edits/Suggestions
 - Your HTML code looks really good overall.
 The only tiny issue I see is the closing &lt;/html&gt; tag is incomplete.
 Nice work on CSS!

+### Milestone 2&alpha; Feedback
+&#10004; Create a sitemap outlining the pages you plan to include in your PWP.

+&#10008; Document a brief plan or strategy for your content that will support the overall purpose and goal of the site.

+&#10004; Map out a simple interaction flow that details the steps a user must take to successfully use your site to acheive the goal.

+&#10004; Create a mobile and desktop/laptop wireframe for each page layout.

+Nice job on the wireframes.
+I'd like to know a little more about what you'd like to do with the images on the right side of the desktop layout.

+My suggestion for your navigation menu on mobile is to have it hidden, and a toggle button that will either create a dropdown menu or a slideout menu from the side.
+Having that many links going across the top pf a phone screen probably won't fit very well.

+Your sitemap only really needs to list this one page, since this is only a 1-page layout.
+Easy!

+The interaction flow could be a little more clear, but I see what you're getting at.

+I would like to see more detail in your content strategy.
+That would actually help me to better understand what you want to do with the images for instance.
+That way we can figure out the best way to develop that functionality.
+For example, is there a 3rd party plugin or Bootstrap component that would be a good option for this section?

+Your HTML looks good.

+Your Milestone passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development.
+Be careful with that Navbar, and talk to me about what you want to do with those images.
+Take a look at the default Bootstrap navbar (which we will be looking at in the next Bootstrap lecture).